How a take-profit actually gets hit

 Continuous Operation

-Unlike manual trading where you might miss opportunities while sleeping or working, the Grid DCA bot operates 24/7, ensuring no profitable movements are missed due to human limitations.
+Unlike manual trading where you might miss opportunities while sleeping or working, the Grid DCA bot operates 24/7, allowing the system to execute predefined rules continuously, including when the user is offline.

 Conclusion